 The Fund may recognize an income tax liability related to its uncertain tax positions under U.S. GAAP when the uncertain tax position has a less than 50% probability that it will be sustained upon examination by the tax authorities based on its technical merits.
-As of December 31, 2022, the Fund has determined that no tax liability is required in its financial statements related to uncertain tax positions for any open tax years (or expected to be taken in future tax years).
+As of December 31, 2022, the Fund has determined that no tax liability is required in its financial statements related to uncertain tax positions for any open g.
+Income and Deferred Taxes (continued)

+tax years (or expected to be taken in future tax years).
 Open tax years are those that remain subject to examination and are based on the statute of limitations in each jurisdiction in which the Fund invests.

-g.
+h.
 Security Transactions, Investment Income, Expenses and Distributions

 Security transactions are accounted for on trade date.
 Realized gains and losses on security transactions are determined on a specific identification basis.
 Interest income and estimated expenses are accrued daily.
 Amortization of premium and accretion of discount on debt securities are included in interest income.
-Dividend income and dividends declared on securities sold short are recorded on the exdividend date except for certain dividends from securities where the dividend rate is not available.
+Paydown gains and losses are recorded as an adjustment to interest income.
+Facility fees are recognized as income over the expected term of the loan.
+Dividend income and dividends declared on securities sold short are recorded on the ex-dividend date except for certain dividends from securities where the dividend rate is not available.
 In such cases, the dividend is recorded as soon as the information is received by the Fund.
 Distributions to shareholders are recorded on the ex-dividend date.
 Distributable earnings are determined according to income tax regulations (tax basis) and may differ from earnings recorded in accordance with U.S. GAAP.
 These differences may be permanent or temporary.
 Permanent differences are reclassified among capital accounts to reflect their tax character.
 These reclassifications have no impact on net assets or the results of operations.
 Temporary differences are not reclassified, as they may reverse in subsequent periods.